umakiyer/Movies-ETL/README.md

 ![images](IMAGES/del2_kaggle1.PNG)

 ## Create Movie Database :
-* Created the movie database in pgAdmin4.
+* Created the movie database(movie_db) in pgAdmin4.
 * Imported the dependency SQLACHEMY & psycopg2.
-* Created the movie table in pgAdmin.
+* Loaded the transformed data into movie database in pgAdmin4.
+* Wrote query to verify the database.

 The movie  tables & the number of rows in the table: